Gender equality: European Union initiatives

+The European Union has taken significant steps to institutionalize gender equality efforts.
 In 2010, the European Union opened the European Institute for Gender Equality (EIGE) in Vilnius, Lithuania to promote gender equality and to fight sex discrimination.
-In 2015 the EU published the Gender Action Plan 2016–2020.
+Building on its gender equality agenda, the EU in 2015 adopted a comprehensive Gender Action Plan for 2016–2020.
+This was followed by a third Gender Action Plan covering 2020–2025 (GAP III), introduced in late 2020 with the aim of accelerating progress on empowering women and girls and safeguarding the gains made in gender equality.